Pablito2020/android_kernel_bq_krillin/README.md

   * The kernel file (called zImage, will be found in arch/arm/boot folder)

+# Important Notice:

+The Daredevil Kernel is already implemented on my Unofficial lineage os builds

 # Thanks to (In alphabetical order):

    * ANDR7E ( help with kpd buttons + device info app for mtk devices) ---- XDA, 4PDA, GITHUB